 1. Who can be a Catholic chaplain?

-2. Will the AMS endorse a married Eastern Rite Catholic priest?
+2. Will the AMS endorse a married priest from an Eastern Catholic Church sui iuris?

-It is possible for a priest of the Eastern Rites to receive the AMS endorsement and faculties, however, the priest would need bi-ritual faculties because the normative Mass for the AMS is the Roman Rite in English.
+It is possible for an Eastern Catholic priest to receive the AMS endorsement and faculties, however, the priest would need bi-ritual faculties because all AMS priests must be able to celebrate the ordinary form of the Roman Rite in English.

-Each case is reviewed individually.
-A priest may celebrate the Divine Liturgy at a time otherthan the regular times for mass according to the canons of his church.
-If you are a priest of an Eastern Rite and are considering military chaplaincy, contact the AMS Chancellor.
+Applications from Eastern Catholic priests are reviewed individually.
+A priest may celebrate the Divine Liturgy at a time other than the regular times for Mass according to the canons of his Church sui iuris.
+Eastern Catholic priests considering military chaplaincy are encouraged to contact the AMS Chancellor.

 The length varies with each candidate.
 If the candidate submits all of the required documents with the application, the process goes more quickly.
-If a background investigation includes multiple dioceses, the process takes longer because the diocesan Ordinary of each diocese must be contacted.
+If a background investigation includes multiple dioceses, the process takes longer because the diocesan bishop of each diocese where the priest lived/worked must be contacted.
 The minimum time for an endorsement is approximately one month.
 However, it can take as long as six months if a diocese overseas has to be contacted.

-6. Can my own bishop or Superior issue the DD Form 2088?
+4. Can my own diocesan bishop or religious superior issue the DD Form 2088?

-No. The only authorized endorser is the Archbishop for the Military Services.
-The government will reject all other endorsements for Catholic clergy.
+No. The only authorized endorser is the Archbishop for the Military Services, USA.
+The government will reject all other endorsements for Catholic clerics.

-7. Do I need to make an application to the military if I have applied to the AMS?
-Or, do I have to apply to the AMS if I made application to the military?
+5. Do I need to make an application to the military or VA if I have applied to the AMS?
+Or, do I have to apply to the AMS if I made application to the military or VA?